strengejacke/ggeffects/paper.md

 ## Examples of real-word analysis

-**ggeffects** was already used in different publications for creating marginal effect plots [e.g. @bremer_social_2018, @ludecke_for_2018].
+**ggeffects** was already used in different publications for creating marginal effects plots [e.g. @bremer_social_2018, @ludecke_for_2018].
 Figures were preferred over tables by authors and reviewers, since specifically interaction terms in logistic or negative binomial models are much easier to understand by visualization.

 # References